ekrell/conch/README.md

 ## Planners

 - `metaplanner.py`: Metaheuristic planning on a raster map that incorporates work minimization and reward maximization.
 User's choice of metaheuristic algorithm; default is particle swarm optimization.
-- `gplanner_solve.py`: Graph-based planning with either Dijkstra or A* (nput graph is a Python dictionary).
+- `gplanner_solve.py`: Graph-based planning with either Dijkstra or A* (input graph is a Python dictionary).

 # Related publications